Ojibwe religion: Human relations with the manitouk

-Humans can build personal relationships with a particular manitou.
-Historically, Ojibwe youth were expected to undergo a vision quest around puberty with the intention of establishing a relationship with a particular manitouk, who would become their guardian for life.
-Some Ojibwe have had an image of this entity tattooed on their body.
-Anyone falsely claiming the patronage of a particular manitou is thought to face severe, violent retribution from that being.
-Ritual is a key means of interacting with manitouk, and as with other Algonquian groups, as well as with Siouan groups, appearing pitiable before the spirits is also emphasised.
-In turn, manitouk can assist humans by providing them with success in hunting, in war, or in overcoming sorcery.
+Humans can build a personal relationship with a particular manitou, one that becomes their guardian for life.
+This was historically facilitated by the vision quest which Ojibwe youth were expected to undergo around puberty.
+Some Ojibwe have had an image of this guardian tattooed on their body.
+Anyone falsely claiming the patronage of a particular manitou is thought to face severe, violent retribution from said being.

+Manitouk can assist humans by providing them with success in hunting, in war, or in overcoming sorcery.
+One of the key means of interacting with the manitouk is ritual, and, as with other neighboring tribes, emphasis is placed on appearing pitiable before these spirits.
 Ojibwe tradition teaches that the manitouk can communicate with humans through dreams and visions, the latter thus considered of great importance among Ojibwe people.
 Via dreams, manitouk can bestow gifts of healing or power, historically often a skill in hunting.
 For this reason, manitouk are also referred to as pawaganak (dream visitors), especially among northern Ojibwe.
 If a person encounters an unwanted manitou in a dream, they will sometimes scrape their tongue with a cedar knife.

-Kitche Manitou, Nanabush, and the Four Winds
+Kitche Manitou

 No one manitou is believed to rule supreme over the others.
-Its name meaning "great manitou", Kitche Manitou (Gichi-Manidoo) is the creator being, but is deemed largely uninvolved with human affairs.
+Although it is deemed largely uninvolved in human affairs, Ojibwe theology includes a creator being, Kitche Manitou (Gichi-Manidoo), its name meaning "great manitou".
 Often referred to as the "Master of Life," the figure is not traditionally gendered.
-Kitche Manitou is believed to send messages to the Ojibwe through eagles, whose appearance and movements may be interpreted accordingly.
-Sometimes symbolised by the sun, in one traditional interpretation, the sky is the hand of Kitche Manitou.
-Since the introduction of Christianity, many Ojibwe have equated this figure with the Christian God.
-The historian Christopher Vecsey suggested that the name Kitche Manitou may have actually been coined by Christians and, highlighting the lack of references to this figure in early sources, suggests that this notion of a supreme Ojibwe creator deity was a Christian innovation.
+It is symbolised by the sun, with the sky described as its hand.
+Kitche Manitou is believed to send messages to the Ojibwe through eagles, whose appearance may be interpreted accordingly.

+Since Christianity's introduction, many Ojibwe have equated Kitche Manitou with the Christian God.
+The historian Christopher Vecsey suggested that the name Kitche Manitou may have been coined by Christians and, highlighting the lack of references to this figure in early sources, suggests that this notion of a supreme Ojibwe creator deity was a Christian innovation.
 Conversely, John Cooper argued for the existence of such a creator divinity among northern Algonquian peoples prior to European contact, and by the late 20th century many Ojibwe believed that Kitche Manitou had been part of their pre-contact aboriginal traditions.